Session Moth Martina

-Karen Glennon is an Irish professional wrestler and valet, best known by the ring name Martina or Session Moth Martina.
+Karen Glennon, better known by the ring name Session Moth Martina, is an Irish professional wrestler and valet.
+She currently performs on the British Independent circuit.

-She is best known for her appearances in Over the Top Wrestling (OTT), Progress Wrestling, Stardom, Ring of Honor and Insane Championship Wrestling where she is a former ICW Women's Champion, 2 time OTT Women's Champion, OTT Gender Neutral Champion and Discovery Wrestling Women's Champion.
+She is best known for her appearances in Over the Top Wrestling (OTT), Progress Wrestling, Stardom, Insane Championship Wrestling.

 Professional wrestling career

 Independent circuit (2017–2018)

 Martina entered the Natural Progression Series IV Tournament where she made her debut for Progress Wrestling on 26 February 2017 but was defeated by Dahlia Black.

 Martina made her Insane Championship Wrestling (ICW) debut at ICW Fight Club - It's Always Raining In Glasgow on 21 January 2018, defeating Kasey and Ravie Davie.
 On 11 February 2019, at ICW 7th Annual Square Go!, Martina defeated Kasey Owens for the ICW Women's Championship.
 However, the next day, Martina lost the title versus Viper.

 World Wonder Ring Stardom (2018-2020)

-In 2018, Martina debut in World Wonder Ring Stardom where was integrated to the stable Oedo Tai.
+In 2018, Martina debut in World Wonder Ring Stardom where she was integrated in to the stable Oedo Tai.
 At Mask Fiesta 2018 on October 28, 2018, Martina, under the ring name Fancy Maruyama, donned a mask and teamed up with Natsuki Urabe, Reo Hazuki and Yukari Ishino in a loss to Black Fuzzy Peach, Masked Wan-chan, Mini Iotica and Red Snake.